lachlan-ibm/ibmvia_autoconf/docs/appliance.rst

 Networking
 ==========
-The networking settings can be used to define networking routes, as well as interface address, netmask and gateway setting on a Verify Access appliance.
-This configuration is also able to add hostfile entries as well as setting the hostname of Verify Access.
+The networking settings can be used to define networking routes, as well as interface address, netmask and gateway setting on a Verify Identity Access appliance.
+This configuration is also able to add hostfile entries as well as setting the hostname of Verify Identity Access.
 Care must be taken when configuring network interfaces to ensure that the interface used to configure the appliance is not changed (as this will result in the automation tool failing).

     .. note:: Interfaces can only be updated using the LMI, they cannot be created.

-.. autoclass::  src.verify_access_autoconf.appliance.Appliance_Configurator.Networking
+.. autoclass::  src.ibmvia_autoconf.appliance.Appliance_Configurator.Networking
    :members: